 Holding Executive Recruiters To A Higher Standard

 Congratulations!
-After partnering with an executive search firm to identify and recruit the best candidates for your position and company, you just reached agreement with your candidate of choice.
+After partnering with an executive search firm to identify and recruit the best candidates for your position and company, you just reached an agreement with your candidate of choice.
 Once the offer is accepted, a final invoice is generated and the executive search consultant moves on to their next assignment, (hoping that the new hire stays put).

 With executive failure rates1,2 bumping along at about 40% over the last eight years, more needs to be done to help ensure the new hire makes a successful transition from candidate to a fully integrated member of his/her team and the company.
 A recent study3 by Egon Zehnder highlighted the importance of an effective onboarding process in determining an executive’s success in a new role.
 In partnership with Michael Watkins, a nationally recognized author and leading expert on accelerating transitions, they developed an “Onboarding Effectiveness Assessment” which an organization can use to improve their internal onboarding and integration processes.